 An SSL certificate is a signed electronic guarantee that verifies the authenticity of a particular server.
 It's primarily used for providing web pages through an encrypted connection.
 Any service accessible by SSL must have a certificate, including any web server with encrypted or “secure” content.

 Sometimes a self-signed certificate is sufficient for test and development servers, and it works with SSL encryption.
-You can create a self-signed certificate by following these instructions.
+See the instructions for creating a self-signed certificate for more information.
 However self-signed certificates don't help confirm the authenticity of the server and they could be open to some attacks.
 Most clients display a warning when they connect to a server with a self-signed certificate before proceeding (and some won't work at all).

 On servers that require an encrypted connection, you should use an SSL certificate signed by a trusted certificate authority.
 Stanford users previously had to purchase such certificates with their university account numbers from Comodo's InstantSSL offering.
 Starting in mid-2011, there is no cost to Stanford users.
 Stanford contracted with InCommon (in partnership with Comodo) to provision an unlimited number of certificates at a flat fee with no additional cost passed on to you.